Federal Resume—Examples and 25+ Writing Tips

 You may upload your federal job resume to USAJOBS for a specific offer or just to publicize so government recruiters can find you.

-A resume for federal jobs must portray your past work experience in a particular way.
+Either way, a resume for federal jobs must portray your past work experience in a particular way.

 Here’s how to detail your work experience on a resume for federal jobs: